How is Selling to the Government Different from Selling to Commercial?

 The federal government also has a performance rating system.
 A report of contractor performance is normally issued at the end of the performance period or contract completion.
 The contractor will be able to respond to the rating.
 The performance rating will be used to evaluate a contractor’s past performance if he or she decides to submit an offer on a “Best Value” federal procurement.

 The federal government has small business goals that agencies strive to meet.
-Some procurements may be set-aside for various types of businesses, such as Small Business, Woman-Owned Small Business, HubZone Small Business, and Service Disabled Veteran Owned Small Business.
+Procurements under the simplified acquisition threshold ($250,000) are generally reserved for qualified small businesses.
+Some procurements may be set-aside for various types of businesses, such as Small Business, Women-Owned Small Business, HUBZone Small Business, and Service-Disabled Veteran-Owned Small Business.
 Large businesses may be subject to preparing and negotiating subcontracting plans with small business goals.
 Failure to meet the goals may result in an unfavorable performance rating and monetary loss.